How Many Potatoes Per Plant? 5 Best Tips To Increase Yield

 Potatoes grow best in a sunny spot with sandy, well-draining soil.
 They require wet soil and a 5-10-10 fertilizer before planting, as well as a side dressing in the midseason.

-Growing potatoes on hills prevent sun exposure and help prevent green tubers.
-Companion plants like beans, maize, cabbage, and eggplant can help keep insects while promoting potato development.
+Growing potatoes on hills prevents sun exposure and helps prevent green tubers.
+Companion plants like beans, maize, cabbage, and eggplant can help keep insects away while promoting potato development.

 What Is The Average Yield Of A Potato Plant?